-- 1. Shortlisting to identify a manageable list of diseases, conditions and interventions based on cost to the health system, burden of disease and stakeholder priority - 2.
+- Shortlisting to identify a manageable list of diseases, conditions and interventions based on cost to the health system, BOD and stakeholder priority - 2.
 Application of the threshold criteria to remove diseases, conditions and interventions that are not suitable for registry development - 3.
 Grouping of diseases, conditions and interventions into clinical domains - 4.
 Prioritisation of clinical domains against the remaining prioritisation criteria.

-The process used combines the available data with collective judgement of experts to develop a statement regarding the priorities for clinical quality registry development.
-Similar approaches are often used where evidence or data is limited, for example RAND/UCLA appropriateness method9 and other Delphi based approaches.
+The process combines the available data with collective judgement of experts to develop a statement regarding the priorities for clinical quality registry development.
+Similar approaches are often used where evidence or data is limited, for example RAND/UCLA appropriateness method and other Delphi based approaches.